raphael-group/MICRO/README.md

 ## Overview

-MPCR computes the chromosome number of a set of adjacencies introduced by a complex rearrangement.
-MPCR takes as input a [JaBbA graph](https://www.sciencedirect.com/science/article/pii/S0092867420309971?via%3Dihub) and outputs the chromosome numbers of the subsets of the novel adjacencies annotated as introduced by complex rearrangements.
+MPCR computes the chromosome number c of a subset of the novel adjacencies introduced by a complex rearrangement and outputs c if c is lower than the number of chromosomes affected by that complex rearrangement in the reference genome.
+MPCR takes as input a [JaBbA graph](https://www.sciencedirect.com/science/article/pii/S0092867420309971?via%3Dihub).

 ## Installing MPCR